Hire Space

 • Make sure that signage and slides have a background hue and high colour contrast

-• Offer a quiet space onsite overseen by wellbeing professionals
+• Offer a quiet space onsite overseen by well-being professionals

 • Use minimum size 14 font for event communications